 Preferred Industries – The technology industry was targeted the most by ransomware groups.
 This sector was mentioned the most on the dark web, followed by the finance industry, and then healthcare, which reported alarming statistics on ransomware.
 The education and government sectors followed.

-Most active groups – Lockbit 2.0 was the most active ransomware group in 2021, followed by Conti, BlackMatter, and Hive.
-Three of these groups are relative newcomers and accounted for most attacks.
+Most Active Groups – Lockbit 2.0 was the most active ransomware group in 2021, followed by Conti, BlackMatter, and Hive.
+Three of these groups are relatively newcomers and accounted for most attacks.
 For example, Hive was a new ransomware operation in June, but by August, the FBI had issued a flash alert after the group targeted Memorial Health Systems in Ohio and others.
 Every week, new ransomware groups emerged joining established groups such as RobinHood and Snatch.

 Ransomware as a Service (RaaS) – Attackers painstakingly writing their own code is a thing of the past.
 Today, RaaS, a pay-to-use malware, has made attacks easy to execute.
 It enables attackers to use an available platform, thereby providing them with ransomware code and operational infrastructure.
 Not only has this made online extortion a booming business, but it will contribute to the growth of the RaaS model in 2022.